Healthcare Merchant Accreditation Terms and Conditions

 7.4 Notice of Closure.

 If Applicant/Accredited Entity does not resolve the issue(s) identified in the Notice of Intent to Close to NABP’s satisfaction within fourteen (14) calendar days, or a Notice of Intent to Close is unnecessary under 7.3, NABP will provide written notice of Closure of the application or Accreditation (“Notice of Closure”).
-The Notice of Closure will include a written summary of the basis of Closure, including the specifics facts as applicable to the Applicant/Accredited Entity.
+The Notice of Closure will include a written summary of the basis of Closure, including the specific facts as applicable to the Applicant/Accredited Entity.

 7.5 Effect of Notice of Closure.